Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ![567](https://user-images.githubusercontent.com/108682585/194650536-863da207-a7a6-4d82-80c1-c09f5e2aa171.PNG)

 Here is an example to find the greatest sum of a path in a tree.
-As greedy algorithm never looks back and reconsider previous decision, it would continue the execution after picking 12 and would never know there is a node with 99 on the left side of the tree.
+As greedy algorithm never looks back and reconsider previous decision, it would continue the execution after picking 12 and would not be aware that there is a node with 99 on the left side of the tree.
 Therefore, the global result of the problem is wrong, while the local problems are all tackled in a correct way.

 ### Dynamic Programming